 Your telematics solution should be able to adapt and provide valuable information to keep your team on the road, safely completing their rounds.
 Here are a few of the features you can apply to your operations.

 - Communicate More: Deploy better in-cab communication with your team.
-If you use Garmin devices, FleetOutlook™ is one of only two applications which can integrate with them.
 This integration offers two-way messaging, job status updates, bulk address distribution, work order integration, and turn-by-turn directions to the next job.
 If your organization doesn’t have Garmins, CalAmp’s MobileNav can provide a similar functionality.

 - Reduce Idling: Idle time can have a significant impact to your bottom line/operating costs through wasted fuel and wasted time.
 Knowing where and when your drivers are idling their vehicles enables you to take preventative action to reduce the waste and increase overall productivity.
 With better mapping, you can reduce vehicle idle time by avoiding long lines of traffic and burning unnecessary gas.
 Use your idling data to train staff on how to better manage their vehicles, i.e. in what conditions should they turn their vehicle or equipment engine off.